Lac Alaotra bamboo lemur: Ecology

 This lemur is the only primate specifically adapted to living in papyrus reeds.
 Unlike other bamboo lemurs, the Lac Alaotra bamboo lemur does not eat bamboo; instead, it feeds on the stems of papyrus reeds, shoots of the grass Phragmites communis, and two other species of grasses (Echinochloa crus-galli and Leersia hexandra).

 Status

 The population of Lac Alaotra bamboo lemur is declining as suitable habitat around the lake is being destroyed and converted to rice fields.
 Other threats include the burning of the marshland and hunting of the lemurs for food and the pet trade.
 The International Union for Conservation of Nature has rated this lemur as being "critically endangered", but a new 42,478 hectare protected area was created around the lake in 2007 which should provide some protection for the lemurs.
 The Durrell Wildlife Conservation Trust has a Lac Alaotra bamboo lemur conservation program, and some captive breeding is being done in zoos.
 The species is listed in CITES Appendix I.

+Threats

+Conversion of the marsh habitat to rice fields poses a severe threat to the survival of the Hapalemur alaotrensis species.
+While the remaining marshlands are resistant to conversion due to regular flooding, the potential implementation of a major drainage project in the region could significantly jeopardize the species' existence.
+Burning of the remaining marshlands is a common practice for fishing and cattle grazing, leading to increased aquatic plants that choke fishing areas.
+This cycle of burning not only poses a direct threat to the lemurs but also limits marsh regeneration after flooding, exacerbating the challenges faced by the Hapalemur alaotrensis population.
+Hunting for food and capturing lemurs for pets have significantly contributed to the decline in Hapalemur alaotrensis numbers.
+Local communities employ various hunting and trapping methods, including direct pursuit by dogs, harpooning, snares, and habitat burning.
+With over 1,000 lemurs hunted annually in certain years, anthropogenic pressures remain a considerable threat to the species' survival.